National frameworks to address hate crime in Bulgaria

 The recording officer can describe any motive for the crime in a specific field of the crime report.
 The same field is also used to provide preliminary legal qualification by referring to the relevant provisions of the criminal code, including subsections.
 This is relevant because some offences in the criminal code include aggravation by bias in the subsections of the main provision.
 If, in the course of pre-trial proceedings, it is revealed that a crime involves a discriminatory motive, the responsible investigating police officer in the Ministry of Interior reports such findings to the supervising prosecutor, who may re-assess the legal qualification, on the basis of which new statistical data are filled in.

-The official website of the Ministry of Interior publishes statistical information about registered crimes.
+The official website of the Ministry of Interior publishes statistical information about registered and solved crimes.

 Hate crime victim support